-This Spinach Quiche recipe is a slight variation from the traditional quiche with pork, but it’s the perfect vegetarian swap.
+This light and fluffy Spinach Quiche recipe is a slight variation from the traditional quiche with pork, but it’s the perfect vegetarian swap.

 The French have taken claim to the classic quiche recipe, but the origins are somewhat of a mystery with some claiming it’s from Germany and was adopted by the French, where it became very popular.
 Let’s just say it’s a classic European dish that feels somewhat opulent, even though it is much easier to make than you think.